MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 > * Establish KPIs and regularly communicate them from project start to finish

 **Key tasks:**

+> [!div class="checklist"]
-#### Organize your intranet
+> * Organize your intranet

 A critical part of your SharePoint intranet is your site architecture.
 By using a series of [communication sites](https://support.office.com/article/94A33429-E580-45C3-A090-5512A8070732) and [hub sites](planning-hub-sites.md), you can create an intuitive intranet with common navigation across sites and an easy-to-manage permissions structure.
 See [Planning navigation for the modern SharePoint experience](https://docs.microsoft.com/sharepoint/plan-navigation-modern-experience) for a detailed look at site navigation in SharePoint.

-*Start by -* Developing and understanding about what you need your intranet to accomplish and start organizing content assets and requirements.
+*Start by -* Developing an understanding about what you need your intranet to accomplish and start organizing content assets and requirements.
 Organize depending on the needs of the business - by region, department, or function.

 *You'll know your done when -* Business owners and end-users confirm they can find and have access to the content that makes their jobs more productive.

+> [!div class="checklist"]
-#### Brand your intranet
+> * Brand your intranet

 Branding is an important part of your intranet.
 With SharePoint, you can [add branding your SharePoint site](https://docs.microsoft.com/sharepoint/branding-sharepoint-online-sites-modern-experience), and also [customize the Office 365 theme for your organization](https://docs.microsoft.com/office365/admin/setup/customize-your-organization-theme).